 This amendment, or one similar to it, is being promoted by a political committee, which has recently received half a million dollars in outside money, as detailed in another Star Tribune article:

-You can also submit a written comment via email:
+You can submit a written comment about the public safety amendment via email:

 General email: CouncilComment@minneapolismn.gov